 From August to December 2022, the Children's Division and Foster Care Case Management Agencies met to work through aligning of surveys and process to move forward with the requirements of House Bill 1414.
 At current, there is research being conducted by the Children's Division to solidify and present options on how best to move forward with utilizing a standardized tool.
 In March 2023, the Response and Evaluation Team discussed the current constraints and suggestions have been made about how to move forward.
-Updates will be provided in all quarterly reports for progress made to finalize the process.
+As of September 2023, there is progress towards moving towards an electronic platform and implementation of the Standardized Stakeholder Feedback tool.
 The Children's Division currently has consumer survey data available for some of the measures throughout the three phases of implementation.
 Survey questions that are applicable to implemented measures will be presented in this report.